randolf-scholz/latex-hooks/docs/modern.md

 Hooks that check that modern $\LaTeX$ practices are followed.

+To ignore an error, add `% tex: ignore` to end of the line.

 ## `avoid-let`

 Use `\NewCommandCopy` instead of `\let` to create copies of existing commands.